anytizer/universal-receiver.php/README.md

 # univeral-receiver.php
 Server side web based Database Synchronizer for Desktop Applications.

+## ToDo:
+1. The script must serve to authorised connections only.
+2. The uploaded files must stay outside of web access.

+There is otherwise, a chance of sqlite query injection issue.

 ## How does it work?
 Desktop application pushes its local schema and json to this recepient.
 This software then recreates web database.